Should you use your chainsaw around dogs and other pets?

 It’s not that he’s ever been a problem, but his being 2 meters away is a possible distraction, and neither is it good for his health.

 I would have thought he’d hate the sound.
-When I’m mowing the lawn, he disappears, but he has to be right there when I’m using a chainsaw.
+He disappears when I’m mowing the lawn, but he has to be right there when I’m using a chainsaw.

 I asked in the Stihl chainsaw FB group what other people’s dogs do when they start up the chainsaw.

-It seems that I’m not the only one who has a dog that likes to be around a roaring chainsaw!
+It seems that I’m not the only one with a dog who likes to be around a roaring chainsaw!

 And: